 Features: Oscillation, overheat cut-out, tip-over switch

-Design: Compact, upright, with stable base and handle
+Design: Compact, upright, with a stable base and handle

 Why it stands out: Excellent value for money with all essential safety functions